 Dog Days of Charlotte is a volunteer organization based in Charlotte, NC that works hard every day to rescue dogs from high-kill shelters around the Piedmont Region of North Carolina.
 Our mission is to seek out temporary foster homes for dogs in these shelters, before they are euthanized.
 Once the dog is safe in their foster home, we act as a liaison between the foster family and rescue group that sponsored the dog, assisting with the coordination of vetting appointments, transports and adoptions.

-We work with several no-kill rescue groups within NY, CT, PA, VT and other surrounding states that coordinate transports either by van or plane almost every week, which take the dogs to their next destination, whether it be another foster home or their forever home.
+We work with several no-kill rescue groups within NJ, NY, PA, VA, VT and other states that coordinate transports either by van or plane almost every week, which take the dogs to their next destination, whether it be another foster home or their forever home.
 We also work with a few local rescue groups here in Charlotte, NC that may require longer term foster homes and taking the foster dogs to weekly adoption events.

 Fostering with this group is very easy.
 You can customize this volunteer program to fit your needs and do as much or as little as you’d like.
 We are flexible and do our best to fit the needs of the foster home, as well as the foster dog.
 Without foster homes, these adoptable animals would have no chance at a second life with a wonderful family.